11 Tips for Traveling Internationally with Kids

 Most international flights take off at night, so wear those kids out until you leave for the airport!
 Ensuring they can sleep on the plane will go a long way toward avoiding jet lag when you land.
 However, once there, skip the naps so that bedtime can get on schedule as soon as possible.
 Plan for a busy first day and some crankiness, but getting on local time within the first 24 hours can help the rest of the trip go more smoothly.

 While your days will be far different than the average ones at home, do your best to incorporate elements of your routine into the day.
 If snack time it usually mid-morning, keep that going.
 If dinner is usually preceded by quiet time with a favorite TV show, make every effort to stick to that schedule.
 Although it may be challenging, kids crave routine, and helping them find moments of normalcy in a foreign environment can help them recharge for what’s next.
+After a busy day, try to get the kids to bed early.
+Have a great book to read on your own as your kids recharge for the next day.

 Welcome the Unexpected